oznogon/gattaibushido-public/rules/01_intro.md

 #### Jokers

 Each Deck includes *two* Joker cards, which serve as special Pacing and Crisis intensifiers.
 Jokers are shuffled into the Deck face-*up*.
-When a Joker is revealed at the top of the Pilots' or Coach's Deck, they trigger **Boons** and **Omens**, respectively.
-Boons let the Pilots recharge a bit, while Omens allow Coach to take hard actions against the Team.
+When a Joker is revealed at the top of the Pilots' or Coach's Deck, they trigger **Omens**.
+These can favor the Pilots or work against them, depending on how they are used in the story.

 ### Coach